-To choose a value for exposure compensation, keep the 2 (2) button pressed and rotate the command dial until the desired value is selected in the viewfinder or information display.
+To choose a value for exposure compensation, keep the ☑ (2) button pressed and rotate the command dial until the desired value is selected in the viewfinder or information display.

 Normal exposure can be restored by setting exposure compensation to ± 0 .
-Except in SCENE and \square modes, exposure compensation is not reset when the camera is turned off (in SCENE and \square modes, exposure compensation will be reset when another mode is selected or the camera is turned off).
+In P, S, A, and M modes, exposure compensation is not reset when the camera is turned off.
+In scene and \mathbf{Z} modes, exposure compensation will be reset when another mode is selected or the camera is turned off.